 Molasses is commonly used as a sweetener in baking, cooking, coffee, or oatmeal and comes from either sugar cane or sugar beets, where it’s boiled down to syrup.
 After removing the sugar crystals, what’s left is the dark molasses!

-There are a variety of molasses flavors like light/mild, full/dark, and blackstrap.
-The light/mild flavor is the lightest and sweetest of the three, followed by the full/dark, which is thicker and has a stronger flavor (great for recipes like this!).
-Blackstrap is the thickest of the three and has no sweetness to it.
+Molasses comes in a variety of flavors, including light/mild, full/dark, and blackstrap.
+Light/mild is the lightest and sweetest of the three, followed by full/dark, which is thicker and has a stronger flavor (great for recipes like this!).
+Blackstrap is the thickest of the three and has no sweetness.
 You’ll typically see blackstrap molasses used in savory dishes.

 How to Make Soft and Chewy Molasses Sugar Cookies